Dosti... Yaariyan... Manmarziyan: Plot

 Nandini, Arjun's adopted sister and a former Birdsong employee, had had an extra-marital affair with Samrat Khanna (Sam's father); however, he returned to his family.
 Nandini was devastated and suicidal, ten-year-old Arjun saw her mental state, and became bitter.
 She seeks revenge from Samrat for her misfortune.

 Arjun's growing love for Radhika makes him guilty.
 Realising that Arjun loves Radhika, Nandini manipulates Saral into marrying Radhika without letting Arjun know.
 Radhika decides to quit her job when Saral blackmails her.
 However, Arjun advises Radhika not to marry Saral and to focus on her dreams.
 When she refuses to marry Saral, he tries to marry her forcefully but Arjun stops the wedding.
 Radhika develops respect for and trust in Arjun, which makes him feel guilty for trying to ruin Sam's life.

 Nandini misleads Sam into believing that Radhika is trying to get between her and Arjun.
 Radhika discovers Arjun's motives and tries to save Sam from Nandini's plan by marrying Arjun.
 This jeopardises Sam and Radhika's friendship, and Neil consoles the heartbroken Sam.

 Nandini asks Arjun to divorce Radhika and court Sam.
 Arjun tries to manipulate Sam again, but he still loves Radhika and does not want to divorce her.
 Radhika is determined to save Sam, who tries to get Arjun back and ruin Radhika's life despite Neil's warning.

 Radhika learns that Nandini plans to kill Sam without Arjun's knowledge, and realises that Nandini has been using Arjun to seek revenge.
 After she learns about his innocence, she falls in love with Arjun.
 Radhika shows Arjun Nandini's true colors, shattering him.
 He tells Nandini to leave.

 Radhika decides to go back to Rishikesh, but Arjun asks her to stay.
 Since she knows that Sam loves him, however, she leaves.

 Neil and Sam then realise that they love each other, and marry.
 Neil, Sam and Arjun go to Rishikesh to bring Radhika back.
-Arjun apologizes, and proposes to her.
+Arjun apologizes, and proposes to her romantically.

 Two years pass.
 Arjun and Radhika are happily married, and Radhika receives an award as best copywriter of the year.
 Radhika, Samaira, Neil and Arjun continue to work together at Birdsong.